Dream Big Speech Therapy Activity for MLK, Jr. Day & Black History Month

 SLPs know how to use one resource to target multiple goals, so use this printable PDF for the following in your small group sessions:

-stuttering : for students who stutter, practice reading using voluntary stuttering (bumpy speech) for a desensitizing and affirming practice. if they are using fluency shaping techniques like easy onset, they can practice while reading aloud or discussing the concept.
+• stuttering : for students who stutter, practice reading using voluntary stuttering (bumpy speech) for a desensitizing and affirming practice.
+Let students choose if they want to use fluency shaping techniques like easy onset.
+If so, they can practice while reading aloud or discussing the concept.

-neurodiversity-affirming: For autistic and neurodiverse students, read the "I have a dream" excerpt and discuss discrimmination.
+• neurodiversity-affirming: For autistic and neurodiverse students, read the "I have a dream" excerpt and discuss discrimination.
 How did Dr. King's work and sacrifice not only help black people but also those with different abilities, disabilities, and language differences?

 For classrooms where you push in as an SLP and lead whole groups or centers, use the Dream Big Vision board along with the reading about Dr. King's speech.